-At an initial meeting in January, a subcommittee of Attorneys-General was set up to work out proposals in detail.
-The subcommittee concluded that there were six different categories and subsequently proceeded to try to fit the provisions of the B.N.A.
-Act and other constitutional acts into these six pigeon-holes.
-When the full conference met in Quebec later in the year to see if agreement could be reached, it transpired that it could not decide what went into each pigeon-hole until accord could be reached on the amending formula for each.
-It was hoped that the conference would be able to reconvene to persevere in its efforts, but in fact it did not.
-While there are a number of reasons for the failure of the conference, one of the most important was the shadow cast over its deliberations by the earlier unilateral action of the federal authorities in putting through their own amending powers.
-While there was no barrier to the federal government taking this initiative, the fact that they had proceeded to deal with the category "matters which concern the federal government alone" without consultation was resented by some provinces who felt the whole area of amendment should be a matter of joint discussion.
+At the next stage in August the committee of the Attorneys-General tried to fit the provisions of the B.N.A.
+Act and other constitutional acts into these six pigeonholes.
+In the following month the conference itself met in Quebec to see if agreement could be reached, but it was unable to agree on what went into each pigeonhole until accord could be reached on the amending formula for each.
+It was hoped that the conference would be able to reconvene to persevere in its efforts to reach agreement, but in fact it did not do so.
+While there were a number of reasons for the failure of the conference, one of the most important was the shadow cast over its deliberations by the earlier unilateral action of the federal authorities in putting through their own amending powers in section 91 (1).